Italian Rice Pilaf with Toasted Almonds

 - 1 teaspoon Italian seasoning

-- Met butter in a large skillet.
-Stir in rice, mushrooms, bell pepper, Italian seasoning and green onions.
+- Melt butter in a large skillet.
+Stir in rice, mushrooms, bell pepper, Italian seasoning, and green onions.
 Stir and cook until the mushrooms are tender.

 - Pour the rice mixture into the baking dish.
 Stir in broth and almonds.

 - Cover tightly with foil and bake for 1 hour.
 Check to see if rice is cooked and broth is absorbed.
 Cook longer if needed.

 Amount Per Serving: Calories: 349Total Fat: 22gSaturated Fat: 10gTrans Fat: 1gCholesterol: 41mgSodium: 177mgCarbohydrates: 32gFiber: 2gSugar: 2gProtein: 5g